36 Simple Ways to Get a Flat Belly Fast, According to Science

 There's no shortage of flat belly advice these days, and it can be downright paralyzing.
 If you manage to motivate yourself to lose weight, it's hard to know what to do first to reach your goal—until now.
 To help you start on a path toward flat abs and quick weight loss, our research team tracked down the best tips on the planet and prioritized everything into the step-by-step weight loss guide.
-The first two steps are to make over your home and kitchen, starting with replacing unhealthy foods with Zero Belly-approved eats.
-Then, read up the best fitness hacks for turning your beer belly into a solid six-pack.
-Follow the plan to avoid feeling overwhelmed and see the best possible results.
-And to really make a change, see the 14 Ways to Lose Your Belly in 14 Days.
+The first place you're going to want to make changes?
+Your own home, of course!

 "Whether you have ten pounds to lose or 100, the first thing you should do is create an environment for success," says Chris Powell, Extreme Weight Loss trainer.